 - 1) ATP Tour.
-Two (2) high/low tables for a 28 or 32 draw event and additional high/ low tables for larger draws, as determined by ATP Medical Services. - 2) ATP Challenger Tour.
-(See Challenger Addendum, page 393).
-Challengers categorized as CH 125, CH 110 & CH 100 are required to have one (1) high/low table in the physiotherapist room, it is recommended to have two (2) high/low tables.
-A high/low table is recommended for all other Challenger levels.
+Two (2) high/low tables for a 28 or 32 draw event and additional high/low tables for larger draws, as determined by ATP Medical Services. - 2) ATP Challenger Tour.
+Challenger 125 and 175 events are required to have two (2) electric or hydraulic high/low treatment tables in the physiotherapist's room, whereas Challenger 100 events are required to have one (1) electric or hydraulic high/low table in the physiotherapist room with a recommendation to have two (2) electric or hydraulic high/low tables.
+A minimum of one (1), but preferably two (2) high/low table(s) is recommended for all other Challenger levels.